debis003/TradingJournal-Documentation/README.md

 ---

 ## Screenshots
-> Screenshots — currently capturing the latest UI across all themes - Note: All values in the screenshots are generated test data.
+> Screenshots — currently capturing the latest UI across all themes - Note: All values in the screenshots are generated demo data.

 ### Galaxy theme (core walkthrough)
 1. **Dashboard — Overview**